jasonjoh/dotnet-tutorial/README.md

 This tutorial will use the [Microsoft Office 365 API Tools](http://aka.ms/OfficeDevToolsForVS2013) to register the app and add helpful NuGet packages for calling the Mail API.

+**NOTE:** If you are downloading this sample, you'll need to do a few things to get it to run.

+1. Open the dotnet-tutorial.sln file.
+2. Right-click **References** in Solution Explorer and choose **Manage NuGet Packages**.
+3. Click the **Restore** button in the **Manage NuGet Packages** dialog to download all of the required packages.
+4. Add the connected service as directed in the **Add a connected service** section below.

 ## Before you begin ##

 This guide assumes: